 Common throughout Antipodes Island, less frequent on smaller satellite islands, particularly in areas of tall dense tussocks and sedges, and where these occur on slopes and along streams.

 Antipodes Island parakeets are common on Antipodes Island and Bollons Island, with smaller numbers on Archway, Windward and Leeward Islands.
-Total population estimated at 2,000-3,000 birds.
-They are apparently less common than the co-occurring Reischek’s parakeets.
+Total population is estimated between 1000 and 2000 birds.
+This increased variability (compared to previous estimates) has come about through monitoring resulting from recent survey effort for non-target impacts of mouse eradication.
+They are less common than the co-occurring Reischek’s parakeets.

 Threats and conservation

 The Antipodes Island parakeet has a stable population and is common within its 2,000 ha range.
 The population is protected by the islands’ isolated location and status as a strict Nature Reserve, which limits human visits.
 There is no evidence for hybridisation with the smaller Reischek’s parakeet in the wild.
-They are thought to compete with introduced house mice for seeds.
-The feasibility of mouse eradication on the main Antipodes Island is currently being investigated.
+They were thought to compete with introduced house mice for seeds, but mice on Antipodes Island were subject to an eradication programme in the winter of 2016.
 The biggest threat to long-term survival is the possible arrival of mammalian predators.